mlrun/demos/README.md

 # MLRun Demos

-The mlrun/demos repository provides full end-to-end ML demo use-case applications using MLRun.
+The mlrun/demos repository provides demos that implement full end-to-end ML use-case applications with MLRun and demonstrate different aspects of working with MLRun.

 #### In This Document